KirkDJohnson/Packet-Tracer-Network-Building-and-Troubleshooting/README.md

 <img src="https://github.com/user-attachments/assets/79e5e5a5-ba74-48c4-8ae2-3be73dfa2558" alt="Packet Tracer"/>
 <br />
 <br />
 I then statically assigned IP addresses to the endpoints.
-For those on the left side, with the interface g0/0 that was set to 192.168.10.1, and put in the that netowrk and those on the right I put in the 192.168.20.1 network.
+For those on the left side, with the interface g0/0 that was set to 192.168.10.1, that was their default gateway and they were in the same subnet.
+The same applies to the PCs on the right side, but they were in the 192.168.20.1 subnet.
 With the addresses assigned I was successfully able to ping accross the networks. <br/>
 <img src="https://github.com/user-attachments/assets/2dcd0710-a549-49b4-8331-ea3ced0d290d" alt="Packet Tracer"/>
  <img src="https://github.com/user-attachments/assets/fdf1b514-66b5-41de-9404-d87c801277eb" alt="Packet Tracer"/>
 <br />